Arash-Iranzadeh/Microbial-Genomics/README.md

 # Microbial Genomics and Metagenomics for Clinical and Public Health Applications
 ## University of Cape Town · 1 – 12 September 2025

-This repository contains teaching materials for the **Microbial Genomics and Metagenomics for Clinical and Public Health Applications** workshop (UCT, Sept 2025)
+This repository contains teaching materials for the **Microbial Genomics and Metagenomics for Clinical and Public Health Applications** workshop.

 ## Structure
 - `data/` – metadata and download scripts (TB and VC datasets).